 File Annual Tax Returns

 - Declare rental income and claim allowable expenses by the due date of 4 months after year end.
+The consideration received from the sale of assets must be accurately reported in tax returns.

 - Keep proper books of accounts for accurate reporting.